LAStools/LAStools/bin/lasgrid_README.md

 -grey                      : gray-scale based on min/max range (used with PNG/TIF/JPG)
 -grid_ll [x] [y]           : shift raster grid lower left to [x]/[y]
 -grid_spacing [n]          : raster with stepsize [n] (the default is 1)
+-grid_center               : aligns the grid's origin to the center of a cell instead of its corner
 -ilay [n]                  : apply [n] or all LASlayers found in corresponding *.lay file on read
 -ilaydir [n]               : look for corresponding *.lay file in directory [n]
 -invert_ramp               : invert color ramp for output